 Our physical education program follows the National Standards for Physical Education.

 Physical activity is critical to the development and maintenance of good health.
 The goal of Physical Education is to develop physically educated individuals who have the knowledge, skills, and confidence to enjoy a lifetime of healthful physical activity.
+Motor skills are taught to kindergarten students to further develop their large motor skills.
+Skills such as balance, climbing steps, jumping, skipping, crawling, running, etc. are emphasized to improve each child’s development of coordination.

 The National Standards for Physical Education include: